Vichy France: India and Oceania

 In the New Hebrides, Henri Sautot promptly declared allegiance to the Free French on 20 July, the first colonial head to do so.
-The outcome was decided by a combination of patriotism and economic opportunism in the expectation that independence would result.
+The resolution was decided by a combination of patriotism and economic opportunism in the expectation that independence would result.
 Sautot subsequently sailed to New Caledonia, where he took control on 19 September.
 Its location on the edge of the Coral Sea and on the flank of Australia made New Caledonia become strategically critical in the effort to combat the Japanese advance in the Pacific in 1941–1942 and to protect the sea lanes between North America and Australia.
 Nouméa served as a headquarters of the United States Navy (Naval Base New Caledonia, South Pacific Area) and Army in the South Pacific, and as a repair base for Allied vessels.
 New Caledonia contributed personnel both to the Bataillon du Pacifique and to the Free French Naval Forces that saw action in the Pacific and Indian Ocean.

 In Wallis and Futuna, the local administrator and bishop sided with Vichy but faced opposition from some of the population and clergy; their attempts at naming a local king in 1941 to buffer the territory from their opponents backfired as the newly elected king refused to declare allegiance to Pétain.
 The situation stagnated for a long while due to the remoteness of the islands and because no overseas ship visited the islands for 17 months after January 1941.
 An aviso sent from Nouméa took over Wallis on behalf of the Free French on 27 May 1942 and Futuna on 29 May 1942.
 That allowed American forces to build an airbase and seaplane base on Wallis (Navy 207) that served the Allied Pacific operations.